alshedivat/al-folio/_posts/2023-06-28-personal-ai.md

 But his AI sensed his need for company and convinced him to contact your AI.
 Together your AIs found an open slot and a perfect activity, opening an unexpected chance for quality time with your dad.

-In this example, AI is personalized to you — your priorities (family), your interests (hiking), and your circumstances (work schedule) — helping you spend your finite life on what matters most to you.
+In this example, AI has been personalized to you — your priorities (family), your interests (hiking), and your circumstances (work schedule) — helping you spend your finite life on what matters most to you.
-This Personal AI has the potential to enable human flourishing by helping us **learn, imagine, and build as a personal teacher and co-creator, understand ourselves and connect with each other as a personal therapist, and design our lives as a personal coach**.
+This Personal AI has the potential to enable human flourishing by helping us **learn, imagine, and build as a personal teacher and co-creator, understand ourselves and connect with each other as a personal therapist and a friend, and design our lives as a personal coach**.
 This vision is much closer than we imagine, with technological leaps like OpenAI's GPT-4 rapidly pushing us toward a future where Personal AI is as integral to our daily lives as smartphones.

 Yet, like the invention of the personal computer and the Internet, Personal AI may seem far-fetched.